johansneirap/fastify-api/README.md

 - Zod - Request and Response validation
 - Swagger - API docs
 - Typescript - Types & other cool stuff

+## What you need

+- Make a .env file from .env.example